Laritza Bacallao

 Laritza Bacallao is a Cuban singer born on July 7, 1987, in Havana, Cuba.

-One of the most prominent singers in both traditional and contemporary Cuban music.
-In her concerts, she deserves standing ovations from the audience for her well-timbred voice and her insightful interpretation.
+One of the most prominent singers of traditional and contemporary Cuban music.
+In her concerts, she earns standing ovations from the audience for her well-timbred voice and her skillful interpretation.

-She is a graduate in Elementary Level Choral Conducting and Intermediate Level Accompanying Pianist.
-She began her artistic life at the age of four, performing from that moment before diverse audiences both in Cuba and abroad.
+She is a graduate with a basic degree in Choral Conducting and a level A Accompanying Pianist.
+She began her artistic career at the age of four, performing from that moment onward before diverse audiences both in Cuba and abroad.

-Music runs in her family, as she is the daughter of Ernesto Bacallao, singer of the popular Orquesta Aragón.
+Music runs in her family tradition as she is the daughter of Ernesto Bacallao, singer of the popular Orquesta Aragón.

-In her career as a vocalist, she is notable for her participation in the Boleros de Oro Festival in several editions.
-For years, she has also taken part in the tributes dedicated to the iconic Cuban singer Benny Moré.
+Throughout her career as a vocalist, she is noted for her participation in the Boleros de Oro Festival in several editions.
+For years, she has also been involved in tributes to the iconic Cuban singer Benny Moré.

-In her work as a vocalist, she has collaborated with various musical formats and groups such as:
+In her role as a vocalist, she has worked with different musical formats and groups such as:

 Orchestras: Los Surik and Sabor Latino.